HCP Aging / Aging Adult Brain Connectome (AABC)

 Thanks to recent technological advances pioneered by the Human Connectome Project study of healthy young adults, we can now explore how the brain typically ages and how connections change in mature and older adults.
 Data collected will be shared broadly so that researchers can learn as much as possible from it for years to come.
 Characterizing brain aging in healthy adults will also allow us to better understand differences in people with conditions that may affect brain wiring such as dementia or major depression.

-Ultimately, the HCP-A Study aims to collect information that we, our families, and health professionals can use to enhance our well being as we age.
+The HCP-A Study and the Vulnerability and Resiliency in the Aging Adult Brain Connectome (AABC) extension of HCA aims to collect information that we, our families, and health professionals can use to enhance our well being as we age.

 How To Participate